 As part of the process of hiring drivers, taxi companies complete an extensive criminal background check to be certain potential drivers can be trusted to carry passengers.
 Ride service Uber claims that it also does a rigorous criminal background check on its drivers.
 However, this is coming into question as regulators in a number of cities probe their practices, and some Uber drivers have been charged with sexual assault.
 This is even more of a concern after an Uber driver in Kalamazoo, MI, killed six people during his shift as a driver.
 None of his victims were his passengers, however, on the night of the crime, his passengers reported his erratic and dangerous driving to Uber.

-What You Need to Know About Uber’s Hiring Practices to Stay Safe
+What You Need to Know About Uber’s Hiring Practices to Stay Safe in Texas

 District attorneys in San Francisco and Los Angeles have filed a civil case against Uber claiming the company deceived consumers about its driver screening process and the criminal background checks it completes.
 Specifically, the complaint raises the following problems with Uber’s practices: